llm-bible/llm-bible.github.io/_publications/soares2024chatting.markdown

 bibkey: soares2024chatting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.00347"}
-tags: ['Agentic', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'TACL', 'Training Techniques', 'Uncategorized']
+tags: ['Agentic', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'TACL', 'Training Techniques']
 ---
 Obtaining data in the medical field is challenging, making the adoption of AI technology within the space slow and high-risk.
 We evaluate whether we can